 A favorite local hangout, Fightingtown Tavern makes almost everything from scratch, down to the condiments.
 Sandwiches and burgers are enjoyed with craft beer and cocktails on the patio or in front of one of the flat-screen televisions, showing sports at all times.

 There’s no shortage of events year-round in Blue Ridge.

 In February, the Fire & Ice Chili Cook-off combines chili made by local organizations and restaurants along with ice sculpting by professional carvers.
 There’s also live music and entertainment.

 Arts in the Park

 More than 100 local artists and vendors come together at Spring & Fall Arts in the Park every spring and fall.
 There are also local food vendors, live entertainment, and proceeds benefit a local arts organization.

 Every spring, Troutfest & Outdoor Adventures celebrates Blue Ridge’s great outdoors with conservation talks, local outfitters, vendors selling fishing gear and gifts, and fishing seminars.
 Fuel up at their Food Truck Alley and Beer Garden.

-In September, the Blues & BBQ Festival has a lineup of local and regional blues bands.
+In September, the Blue Ridge Blues and BBQ Music Festival has a lineup of local and regional blues bands.
 Regional restaurants serve up barbecue and sell craft beer.